OnsenUI/onsen.io/src/partials/how_it_work_en.html.md

 # How things is put together

-Onsen UI make building application simple using one thing every web developer already know, the tag.
+Onsen UI make building application simple using one concept every web developer already know, the tag.

-## Page management
+# Page management

 Onsen UI provides some tags for managing pages.
 Those tags include screen, navigator, tabbar, and sliding-menu.
 Each have different UI and page placeholders.
 For illustration, see how to use navigator below.

-### How to use Navigator
+# How to use Navigator

 Navigator provides a toolbar and a page placeholder.
 The toolbar has left button, right button, and title accessible via attributes.